 Failure to meet the requirements set out in 2.1 (a) to (f) above may result in a student not being permitted to enter for assessments or examinations for the specified award .

 Powers of Boards of Studies

-- To make recommendations to Standing Committee on Assessment acting on behalf of Senate for the award of research degrees
+- To make recommendations to the Standing Committee on Assessment acting on behalf of Senate for the award of research degrees

-- To make recommendations to Standing Committee on Assessment acting on behalf of Senate for any exceptions to these requirements
+- To make recommendations to the Standing Committee on Assessment acting on behalf of Senate for any exceptions to these requirements

 To be admitted to a research degree programme, a candidate must: